ionic-team/ionic-framework/BREAKING.md

 `primary`, `light` and `dark` have not changed.
 The contrast color for `warning` has been updated to `#000`.

-This will only be a breaking change in your app if you are not using one of our starters & not overriding the defaults.
+This will only be a breaking change in your app if you are not using one of our starters and not overriding the defaults.
 If you are overriding the defaults already these will need to be manually updated if desired.

 ### Events